 No, marijuana is fully illegal in Idaho.
-Neither recreational marijuana nor medical marijuana are legal in Idaho and people can actually get into some serious trouble for having pot.
+Neither recreational marijuana nor medical marijuana is legal in Idaho and people can actually get into some serious trouble for having cannabis.
 Possession of any amount less than 3 ounces is a Class A Misdemeanor which can lead up to a year in jail, a $1,000 fine or both.
 Possessing any amount over 3 ounces is a felony that leads to $10,000 in fines and up to 5 years in jail.
-Finally, just selling pot of any amount or capacity can actually lead to life in prison.
+Finally, just selling cannabis of any amount or capacity can actually lead to life in prison.
 Currently, there aren’t any bills being processed or drafted for legalization, but we will keep you updated with new information.

 There are no places in Idaho in which one can purchase marijuana.
 Whether it is recreational or medical, marijuana of any kind is illegal in Idaho.
 Anyone who gets caught selling marijuana or any other controlled substance can face life in jail under Idaho’s rulings.

 Since marijuana is fully illegal in Idaho, delivery services are strictly prohibited.
 There is no way one can obtain weed legally in Idaho and that includes a delivery service.
 Since no bills are currently being drafted, we are unsure how Idaho will stand on delivery services once they legalize marijuana.

 Store hours have not been outlined in any bill or draft in Idaho.
 Therefore, it is unclear how Idaho will restrict store hours or if they will at all.
 Since marijuana of any kind is still illegal in Idaho, no stores are allowed to permit in any fashion.